Many airlines and travel websites use your search history to track how often you’ve visited their sites.

 You can use a different computer, fresh, without your search history, this is the same as buying it right off the bat.

 These are the sites we have used for many years for all our travels.
 While prices seldom differ between Orbitz and Expedia, they will sometimes differ in their flight schedules.

 Google flights: This is reliable.
 Google isn’t affiliated with any airlines companies, at least to my knowledge, so it probably doesn’t affect your prices.
 It’s also very efficient at searching for flights.

 Matrix ITA: I use this a lot for searching flights.
 Again, powered by Google and not affiliated with any Airline companies.
 You can’t book directly here so you must use the results it gives you to buy flights from any of the below.
 I have a detailed article about how to use the ITA software to book flights HERE.

 Orbitz: I use Orbitz to buy my flight tickets.
 It’s easy to use and tends to give me the best prices.
 I use my search results from the Matrix ITA software to search for flights and buy here.
-Use the results from ITA Matrix to an advance search in Orbitz and you’re good to go.
+Use the results from ITA Matrix to an advanced search in Orbitz, and you’re good to go.

 Skyscanner: I use this often, and I get good deals from them.
 It’s like Google Matrix, but you can book flight indirectly with them.